Auditory brainstem response: Effectiveness

-In a 2007 comparative study of ABR abnormalities in acoustic tumor patients, Montaguti and colleagues mention the promise of and great scientific interest in the Stacked ABR.
-The article suggests that the Stacked ABR could make it possible to identify small acoustic neuromas missed by traditional ABRs.
+In a 2007 comparative study of ABR abnormalities in acoustic tumor patients, Montaguti, et.al., described Stacked ABR as having the potential to identify small acoustic neuromas.

-The Stacked ABR is a valuable screening tool for the detection of small acoustic tumors because it is sensitive, specific, widely available, comfortable, and cost-effective.

 Tone-burst ABR

-Tone-burst ABR is used to obtain thresholds for children who are too young to otherwise reliably respond behaviorally to frequency-specific sound stimuli.
-The most common frequencies tested at 500, 1000, 2000, and 4000 Hz, as these frequencies are generally thought to be necessary for hearing aid programming.
+Tone-burst ABR is used to obtain thresholds for children who are too young to otherwise reliably respond behaviorally to frequency-specific acoustic stimuli.
+The most common frequencies tested are 500, 1000, 2000, and 4000 Hz, as these frequencies are generally necessary for hearing aid programming.

-Auditory steady-state response (ASSR)
+Auditory steady-state response

-ASSR defined

-Auditory steady-state response is an auditory evoked potential, elicited with modulated tones that can be used to predict hearing sensitivity in patients of all ages.
-It is an electrophysiologic response to rapid auditory stimuli and creates a statistically valid estimated audiogram (evoked potential used to predict hearing thresholds for normal hearing individuals and those with hearing loss).
-The ASSR uses statistical measures to determine if and when a threshold is present and is a "cross-check" for verification purposes prior to arriving at a differential diagnosis.
+Auditory steady-state response (ASSR) is an auditory evoked potential, elicited with modulated tones that can be used to predict hearing sensitivity in patients of all ages.
+It is an electrophysiologic response to rapid auditory stimuli and creates a statistically valid estimated audiogram (evoked potential predicts hearing thresholds).
+ASSR uses statistical measures to identify thresholds is a "cross-check" for verification purposes prior to arriving at a differential diagnosis.